patelpurvip/GroupProject-1-IMDB_ratings/README.md

 ## Research Question:
 ![Analysis Question](Images/question.png)
-For the purposes of this project, I attempted to see if the viewer ratings and critic review scores could be compared to determine who, as a group, were the "tougher" critics.
+For the purposes of this project, I attempted to see if the viewer ratings and critic review scores could be compared to determine who, as a group, were the "harsher" critics.

 ## Definitions
 In order to be able to compare the two measures, it is important to understand how each measure is created and the scale on which it is measured.